tylertraviss/TalentAgencySystem/docs/Design Patterns.md

 # Design Patterns
-List of all our design patterns, how they are implemented, and what solution are they providing to our project.
-***

 ### Memento
 This was used to create undo functionality.
 A Memento class was created to grab a company state and set a company state.
 ```java